Eisenmonoxid/S6Patcher/README.md

 - Can set the Large Address Aware Flag for more usable memory.
 - Can fix Bugs in Script&Code (e.g. "Meldungsstau", "Entertainercrash", "2K & 4K - Resolution").
 - Can enable all base game knights in the "Eastern Realm" expansion pack.
+- Can enable the Limited/Special Edition (e.g. decorative objects in the base game).
 -> Original releases from Steam will need to be extracted with the tool "Steamless" first!
 ```
 ### Patch History Edition